-Figure 5-3.
-Direct Attach Fibre Channel Connections to an ftScalable Storage System way of foot traffic.
+Figure 4-3.
+Direct-Attach Fibre Channel Connections to an ftScalable Storage System fhsys053

 Ethernet Cables

 In addition to the Ethernet cables listed in this section, you must also plan to provide network connection points.
 If your system will have VTMs installed, consider providing a maintenance network to connect the VTMs to a management PC from which you can access the VTM's Web interface.